 - Follow Cici.IntheSky.
 Cici is a flight attendant who gives a lot of quick, efficient, useful travel tips on instagram.
 I follow her religiously and some of these safety tips are from her.

 - Get this bare minimum sweep of safety products: personal alarm, portable door lock, door alarm and a wireless travel router.
 Descriptions/use cases and links are below.
 Cici also travels with a portable security camera, propped on her bed to deter anyone from entering her hotel room.
-I don’t, but because she recommends it so I thought I should let you know.
+I don’t, but because she recommends it I thought I should let you know.

 - Leave the Do Not Disturb sign on your door, and turn your television on in a normal volume when you leave the room so people think you’re in there.